 "Who are you?"

-"I'm the resident alchemist and herbalist for the nearby villages," Gwen smiled back as she presented a covered straw basket in her arms.
-"Was collecting herbs in the forest before coming across your folks."
+"I'm the resident alchemist and herbalist for nearby villages," Gwen smiled back as she presented a covered straw basket in her arms.
+"Was collecting herbs in forest before meeting your folks."

 "At this hour?"
 Kaede frowned as she looked around the hill.
 They were surrounded by dark, barren forests, hauntingly illuminated by only the dim purple light of the 'moon'.